flaviostutz/common-targets/README.md

 In order to have a common entry point for commands regardless of the developer background, it's adviseable to use Makefiles.
 It means that:

 - every project should have a Makefile in its root folder with the standard targets (build/lint/test/deploy etc)
-- automated CI pipelines should invoke the makefile scripts in order to perform those tasks
+- automated CI pipelines should invoke the makefile scripts in order to perform those tasks so that a very similar set of scripts are run during CI and development runs
 - when a new developer checkouts the project, he/she can directly run "make build" in order to build the project, or "make test" to run unit tests

 ### Monorepos